akshatjain04/testserver-cucumber/README.md

     - if a valid OperationId has been given the type of parameter will be deduced from its list of parameters
     - if no OperationId has been given this will be added to a map of values that will be sent as the request body
     - Example: "name is John"
+    - will work for both inline or multi-line values

 - "&lt;the request expects &lt;content-type&gt;"
     - adds an Accept header